Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

 If you see the following error: `OSError: cannot load library libcairo.so.2` Refer to: [Troubleshooting: A) Dependencies](#7-troubleshooting)

 If you see `INFO Zope Ready to handle requests` then the server is running.

-Point your web browser at __http://localhost:8080__
+Open a browser and go to http://localhost:8080/.
+Select "Add Plone Site", and ensure that the Bika LIMS option is checked, then submit the form.

 Congratulations!! you have a successful build of Bika LIMS on Windows.

 #### 4. Notes

 * If you are having trouble starting `bin\instance.exe fg` as follows:

     The program seems already to be running.
 If you believe not,